nohr-ai/Discord-bot-template/README.md

             - Select `bot`
             - No permissions needed by default
                 - Repeat this step with diferent permissions if you require it later
+            - Copy the generated URL into your browser's search field

 4. Install dependencies
     - With python3.10 or later, install dependencies found in 'requirements.txt'